hartbeatnt/MetamasonCodingChallenge/README.md

 >npm install
 >
->-webpack
+>webpack

-After that, open index.html in your browser and enjoy!
+After that, open index.html in use your keyboard's arrow keys to cycle through the image gallery.

+Enjoy!